• Skip to primary navigation

 JOY Christmas letters

-I’ve been wanting to make JOY wooden Christmas letters for a few years now.
+I’ve wanted to make JOY wooden Christmas letters for a few years now.
 A few months ago, I got a pile of reclaimed flooring from my neighbor Rodney.
-Suddenly, it hit me that this would be the perfect time to make monogram like letters spelling JOY for Christmas!
+Suddenly, it hit me that this would be the perfect time to make monogram-like letters spelling JOY for Christmas!
 They aren’t perfect, but I think they have a certain charm, being handmade instead of manufactured.

 JOY Christmas Letters